 - Low to Moderate Anxiety: At lower levels of anxiety, recall accuracy is poor.
 As anxiety and arousal increase up to an optimal point, a witness’s alertness and memory accuracy actually improve.

-- Extreme Anxiety: If the stress surpasses this optimal threshold—which is exceedingly common during violent or sudden crimes—there is a drastic and rapid decline in the accuracy of the eyewitness’s memory.
+- Extreme Anxiety: If stress surpasses this optimal threshold, common during violent or sudden crimes, eyewitness memory accuracy declines rapidly.

 Contrasting Evidence: Can Extreme Stress Enhance Memory?